Guitarbum722/align/README.md

 Hector 😮 Gonzalez 😮 h.g@nothing.com
 ```

 Add additional padding if desired with the `-p` flag.
-Default is 1 space.
-If less than 0, then no additional padding will be applied.
+Default is 1 space, and 0 will output with no additional padding.
+If the value supplied is less than 0, then the behavior will be as if it were set to 0 and no padding will be applied.
 ```
 # padding of 4 spaces surrounding the delimiter.
 align -p 4